arla-sigl-2022/continuous-delivery/README.md

 To roughly sum up, a workflow is composed of:
 - a name (to identify your workflow in the `Actions` tab on Github), specified by the `name: ...` line
-- a job trigger (here, on every commit to master), specified by the `on: ...` lines
+- a job trigger (here, on every commit to main), specified by the `on: ...` lines
 - `jobs` with a set of `steps`:
   - 1 job is composed of 1 or more steps.
 A step could be a `shell` command or a github action.
 This is the atomic element of your workflow.